Multi-scalar theories of gravity with direct matter couplings and their parametrized post-Newtonian parameters: Observational constraints on the PPN parameters

 In this section, we tackle the question of classical constraints on the PPN parameters in the presence of direct couplings.
 In order to obtain the equations for classical tests of gravity, and thus constrain the PPN parameters, the full approach should study the post-Newtonian equations of motion for a system of massive bodies constituted of a PN source and a probe, such as the Sun and a planet.
 In general, this must be done by treating the massive bodies as gravitating clusters of massive particles and obtaining the equations of motion for their centers of mass.
 This study is not straightforward in the presence of direct couplings, as the definition of mass densities is not obvious in the PPN formalism.
 Indeed, neither the rest-mass density nor the mass-energy density are conserved.
 However, by averaging on internal dynamical timescales, which is justified by the fact that the time scales of the changes on the internal structures of the Sun and planets are way shorter than the typical orbital times, the final equations of motions can be obtained without such precise considerations \cite{Will:1993ns}.
 The obtention of the equation for the acceleration of massive bodies, depending on the ten PPN parameters, is nevertheless not immediate.
 In the present case, the intermediate steps using continuity equations and conservation law integrals should take into account the presence of direct couplings.

 Another approach is to consider the PPN metric generated by the PN source and looking at the test probe simply as a massive point particle.
 In this approach, the massive source and massive probe are treated differently in general.
 For instance, while a point particle is structureless, some of the post-Newtonian gravitational effects included in the PPN metric can be generated from rotation or non-sphericity of the source.
+Furthermore, in general the source and the probe of gravity may have different properties so that the coupling functions $\Cc^a$ and their expansion \eqref{ccaexpansion} can be different for the source and the probe.
+In particular, although in subsection~\ref{subsec:redef-Jordanframe} we have set $c^a=0$ for the source by redefinition of the Jordan frame, $c^a$ for the probe in this frame may be non-zero in general.
 In \cref{ppgeneraldynamics} we evaluate the possible modifications from geodesic motion of a test point particles, due to the presence of direct couplings responsible for additional forces.

 If one simply wishes to access the $\gamma$ and $\beta$ parameters, it can be sufficient to obtain the equation of motions of point particles in the presence of a background generated by a spherical static matter source, as in the formalism developed by Eddington, Robertson and Schiff \cite{1923mtr..book.....E,1962saa..conf..228R,1967rta1.book..105S}.
 In \cref{ppparticulardynamics} we show that one can access the $\gamma$ and $\beta$ parameters through the classical experiments on massive bodies, such as the measurement of the perihelion shift of Mercury, even in the presence of small direct couplings.
 In fact, these experiments can be seen as constraints on the strength of these couplings.